-The Administration Manager was entitled to an administration fee of \$28,982 per annum from 1 July 2021 to 31 December 2021 and \$29,851 per annum from 1 January 2021 to 30 June 2022 for services provided to the Fund.
+The Administration Manager was entitled to an administration fee of \$30,747 (2022: \$29,851) per annum for services provided to the Fund.
 The fee will increase by 3% on 1 January of each year.
 The Administration Manager is a related party of the Responsible Entity.

-The Trustees of the Blackalls Unit Trust, Dubbo Project Unit Trust, Rustyk Unit Trust, and Belmont SPV Unit Trust were entitled to a fee of \$1,500 per annum respectively per sub trust.
+The Trustees of the Blackalls Unit Trust, Dubbo Project Unit Trust, Rustyk Unit Trust, and Belmont SPV Unit Trust were entitled to a fee of \$1,500 (2022: \$1,500) per annum respectively per sub trust.
 The Trustees are related parties of the Responsible Entity.

-The Administration Manager of the Blackalls Unit Trust, Dubbo Project Unit Trust, and Rustyk Unit Trust was entitled to a fee of \$1,000 per annum respectively per sub trust.
-The Administration Manager of the Belmont SPV Unit Trust was entitled to an administration fee of \$3,675 per annum from 1 July 2021 to 31 December 2021 and \$3,859 per annum from 1 January 2021 to 30 June 2022.
+The Administration Manager of the Blackalls Unit Trust, Dubbo Project Unit Trust, and Rustyk Unit Trust was entitled to a fee of \$1,000 (2022: \$1,000) per annum respectively per sub trust.
+The Administration Manager of the Belmont SPV Unit Trust was entitled to an administration fee of \$4,052 (2022: \$3,859) per annum.
 The fee will increase by 5% on 1 January of each year for the Belmont SPV Unit Trust only.
 The Administration Manager is a related party of the Responsible Entity.